-We have prepared a detailed table setting out the processing activities that we undertake, the source of the data, the reasons why we process it, how long we keep it and the lawful basis we rely on (in addition to the lawful basis on which we originally collected the data).
+We have prepared a detailed table setting out the processing activities that we undertake, the source of the data, the reasons why we process it, how long we keep it and the lawful basis we rely on.

-The table includes detailed information about how and why we process various categories of data, and the related lawful basis including the legitimate interest that The Society of St Stephen's House has in processing in its archives:
+The table includes detailed information about how and why we process various categories of data, and the related lawful basis.
+It includes: